DaniRuizPerez/AutomaticReasoning/P-logAnswerSetProbabilisticReasoning/README.md

 - Spock vaporizes rock
 - Rock crushes scissors

-Each of the player play in completely random ways.
+Each of the players plays in completely random ways.

 ## Probability calculations